Electronic properties, correlated topology and Green's function zeros: Hall Conductivity

 \subsection{Current operators}

-In this section, we consider the electron transport properties in the presence of the Green's function zeros using Kubo formula \cite{coleman2015introduction}.
-In particular, we are interested in whether the conductivity tensor can be solely represented by the exact Green's functions.
 The (optical) conductivity can be evaluated by the correlation functions of current operators, which are derived from the continuity equations $\partial_t \rho + \nabla \cdot \bm{j} = 0$.
 Combining the Heisenberg equation of motion with the continuity equation, one is able to obtain the expression for the current operator as follows:

 in which the Fourier transformed density operator takes the following form:

 Here $N_L$ stands for the size of the lattice.
 For a non-interacting Hamiltonian, the current operator is indeed the velocity operator of fermions: